hobuinc/copc-validator/README.md

 # Future Plans

 - Add more `Check.Function`s - waiting on laz-perf chunk table
-- Implement `--las` option to validate file against Las 1.4 specifications
+- Rewrite LAS `Check.Collection` to validate LAS 1.4 specifications
 - Continue to optimize for speed, especially large (1.5GB+) files

 <!--for styling the Table of Contents-->